defunkydrummer/auto-text/README.md

-#AUTO-TEXT
+## AUTO-TEXT

+This is a Common Lisp library intended for working with unknown "real-life" text files that hopefully hold data in table form (i.e. CSV files, fixed-width files, etc).

-Common Lisp library for, given a text file, finding out the following:
+In these cases, given a text file, its useful to finding out the following:

 - Which file encoding can we use?
 UTF-8, 16, 32?
 ISO-8859-1?
 Windows-1252?

 - Is the file delimited?
 Which is the delimiter? (i.e. tab, comma, etc)

 - Which is the file ending?
 CR, LF?
 CR and LF?
+Does it have mixed encoding?
+(Files with more than one different end of line indicator(!!))

 - Given the above, can we read the file as CSV and get the same amount of columns all the time?

+- Can we get how many times each different character appears through a file?

+- Can we sample some rows, without having to hold all the file in memory?

 **Plus**